zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 Now LLMs blur and push this boundary.

-A [2026 paper by Quan Cheng](https://arxiv.org/abs/2603.15238) argues that the truly valuable capabilities of LLMs reside precisely in the part that cannot be fully captured by human-readable discrete rules—because if they could be fully reduced to rules, they would merely reproduce the expert-system paradigm that LLMs have already surpassed.
+As Cheng argues in "[Why the Valuable Capabilities of LLMs Are Precisely the Unexplainable Ones](https://arxiv.org/abs/2603.15238)," the truly valuable capabilities of LLMs reside precisely in the part that cannot be fully captured by human-readable discrete rules—because if they could be fully reduced to rules, they would merely reproduce the expert-system paradigm that LLMs have already surpassed.

 Real-world usage and observation suggest that agentic AI does not only execute explicit procedures, the underlying LLMs can also approximate some kind of tacit judgement: they infer what fits from high-dimensional learned patterns, including semantic, procedural, stylistic, and logical regularities absorbed from massive prior examples.